 Once more, NOAA ran out of alphabetically ordered storm names and had to resort to the Greek alphabet as early as September 18.
 NOAA names all tropical storms over the Atlantic even though only some turn into hurricanes.
 In 2020, there where a whopping 30 named storms, a new record which created nine greek alphabet names and led the discontinuation of the Greek alphabet auxiliary list.
 Because the names of storms that cause major damage are typically retired, repeated use of Greek letters charted a quick path for them to become obsolete - like already happened in the case of Eta and Iota.

-The number of hurricanes in categories 3-5 on the Saffir-Simpson scale has increased from on average of around 1.6-1.7 per year in the 1970s and 1980s to an average of 3.0-3.6 per year in the 2000s and 2010s.
+2019, on the other hand, was a rather subdued hurricane season, but shows another interesting trend.
+Half of the six hurricanes that occurred that year were major hurricanes - a trend that started in the late 1990s.
+The number of hurricanes in categories 3-5 on the Saffir-Simpson scale has increased from on average of around 1.6 per year in the 1970s and 1980s to an average of 3.1-3.8 per year in the 2000s and 2010s.
 Climate change has been identified as a reason why stronger hurricanes occur.

 More evidence that hurricane seasons are changing can be deferred from the timing of named storms.
 2020's first storm - Arthur - was named on May 15 after forming near the Bahamas.
 This made 2020 the sixth consecutive year that a named storm formed before the start of the official season on June 1.